RoboBreizh-RoboCup-Home/manager_pepper/README.md

 Everything should initialise correctly, "Waiting for a plan..." should be written in the end of the intialisation process.

 In a second terminal, you can publish on topic **/pnp/planToExec** to indicate which Petri Plan the manager must use.
-Petri Plans must be stored inside **demo_pnp/plans** folder.
+Petri Plans must be stored inside **plans** folder.
 We'll use the plan called "GPSR" here.
 ```
 # If you want to use a ROS Noetic installation on the robot or on your computer
 rostopic pub /pnp/planToExec std_msgs/String "data: 'GPSR'"